virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 This function is responsible for generating the installation form inputs, such as the destination directory and target database.
 When upgrading (indicated by the `upgrade` hash being non-null) these are fixed and should just be displayed to the user.
 Otherwise, it must return inputs for selecting them.
 The functions return value must be HTML for form fields, generated using the `ui_table_row` and other `ui_` functions.

-The example below from Wordpress is a good source to copy from, as most PHP scripts that you would want to install will need a target directory and a database.
-The `ui_database_select` function can be used to generate a menu of databases in the domain, with an option to have a new one created automatically just for this script.
+The example below from WordPress is a good source to copy from, as most PHP web apps that you would want to install will need a target directory and a database.
+The `ui_database_select` function can be used to generate a menu of databases in the domain, with an option to have a new one created automatically just for this app.

 ```perl
 sub script_wordpress_params